 Engelman: Epsom salt is unique because it contains magnesium.
-This nutrient is not found in any other salts.
+This nutrient is not found in any other salts, like sea salt.
 The magnesium in Epsom salt is what makes it so beneficial, as the magnesium helps to reduce inflammation, stress, anxiety.

 An epsom salt bath for eczema can also help promote a more restful night’s sleep.

 Want to learn more about eczema and how to treat it naturally?
 Check out these other popular blog posts:

 Bio: Dr. Dendy Engelman is a board-certified dermatologic surgeon at Manhattan Dermatology and Cosmetic Surgery and a fellow of the American Academy of Dermatology, American Society of Dermatologic Surgery and American College of Mohs Surgery.
 Recently, she was appointed Director of Dermatologic Surgery at New York Medical College where she oversees the training of future Mohs surgeons and dermatologists.
 For more information, please visit www.drdendyengelman.com.